-Barbara Elliott is the founder of the Center for Cultural Renewal, a resource center she founded for faith-based organizations working to renew the cities of America.
-She is currently a professor in the Honors College of Houston Baptist University, Barbara is the author of five books, among them Street Saints: Renewing America’s Cities – based on more than three hundred interviews with ministry and civic leaders across the country.
-Since Street Saints was published, she has taken the message of transforming lives to audiences throughout the entire country, including universities, public policy think-tanks, philanthropists, civic organizations, churches, radio broadcasts, and national television.
+Barbara Elliott is the founder of the Center for Cultural Renewal, a resource center for faith-based organizations working to renew America’s cities.
+She is also a professor in the Honors College of Houston Baptist University.
+The author of five books, among them Street Saints: Renewing America’s Cities, Barbara has taken the message of transforming lives to audiences throughout the country, including universities, public policy think-tanks, philanthropists, civic organizations, churches, radio broadcasts, and national television.

 President George W. Bush awarded her the Eleanor Roosevelt Award for Human Rights in 2001, recognizing her work with refugees and the poor.
 She collaborated with the Bush White House Office for Faith-Based and Community Initiatives and the Compassion Capital Fund.

-As an analyst on faith-based and community initiatives and the author of scores of civic renewal articles, she has served as a Senior Fellow with the Hudson Institute, and Associate Fellow for the Sagamore Institute.
-She is also a philanthropic advisor with the Legacy Group and lecturer for the Catherine of Siena Institute.
+Barbara is an analyst on faith-based and community initiatives and the author of scores of civic renewal articles.
+She has served as a Senior Fellow with the Hudson Institute and Associate Fellow for the Sagamore Institute.
+Barbara is also a philanthropic advisor with the Legacy Group and lecturer for the Catherine of Siena Institute.

-She was an international television correspondent, covering economic and political news for PBS in Europe.
+Barbara was an international television correspondent, covering economic and political news for PBS in Europe.
 She launched a private initiative to assist refugees fleeing communist countries in 1989.
-From that work came 150 interviews in Eastern bloc and the former Soviet Union with Christians who resisted communism because of their faith.
+She ultimately conducted 150 interviews in Eastern bloc and the former Soviet Union with Christians who resisted communism because of their faith.
 The result is the book Candles Behind the Wall: Heroes of the Peaceful Revolution that Shattered Communism.

-Barbara served President Ronald Reagan in The White House Office of Public Liaison, after serving as the Director of Legislative Information for The Heritage Foundation on Capitol Hill.
+Barbara served as the Director of Legislative Information for The Heritage Foundation on Capitol Hill.
+Afterward, she served President Ronald Reagan in The White House Office of Public Liaison.

-To attend this free online event, please register here.
-We look forward to seeing you virtually on November 19th at 9AM CST as we hear from Barbara.
+To attend this free online event, please register below.
+We look forward to seeing you virtually on November 19th at 9AM CST as we hear from Barbara!
 Once you register, you will receive an email with the link and instructions to the live Zoom interview.
 If you do not receive your link, please email firstname.lastname@example.org.